Zeisberg/DEsense/README.md

 # DEsense
-simple demo for sensor values collection and vizualization
+A simple demo for sensor values collection and visualization.
+The focus is on easy to use and easy to code.